JulianNicholls/Complete-React-Web-App/README.md

 ## Status

-So far, working through section 7 - Foundation and custom styling.
+So far, completed section 7 - Foundation and custom styling.